Skip to content

 RWY / TWY / AD

 Runway, taxiway, or aerodrome status.
-A closure can change traffic flow even if your drone never touches the airport.
+A closure can redirect crewed-aircraft traffic even when the drone never touches the airport.

 COM / SVC

-Communication or service status such as tower, ATIS, lighting, fuel, or other local airport services.
+Communication or airport-service status such as tower, ATIS, lighting, or another local facility.

 SAA / SUA

-Special activity or special use airspace status, including military training or activity outside a published schedule.
+Special activity or special-use airspace status, including military activity outside a published schedule.

 Preflight routine

-Search the departure/operation area, nearby airports, and the controlling center or ARTCC when the notice may not be tied to one airport.
+Search the operation area, nearby airports, and the controlling center or ARTCC when the notice may not be tied to one airport.

-Check again shortly before launch if the job is near a wildfire, stadium, large public event, disaster response, VIP movement, or airport.
+Check again shortly before launch near wildfire response, stadiums, major events, disasters, VIP movement, or airports.